vEnhance/web.evanchen.cc/input/techsupport.md

 [markup languages](https://stackoverflow.com/a/145179),
 and not programming languages in practice.[^pedant]

+[^js]:
+    The reason I specifically anti-recommend PHP and vanilla JavaScript is that as a beginner I think you shouldn't get in the habit of writing code like `"You have " + n + " dollars"` when you are first starting out.
+    (Okay, I also hate both languages, but that's unrelated.)

 [^pedant]:
     Pedants may argue they are _technically_ Turing-complete if abused enough, but why would you do that?